vercel/next.js/errors/app-dir-dynamic-href.md

 #### Why This Error Occurred

-You have tried to use a dynamic `href` with `next/link` in the `/app` directory.
-This is not supported.
+You have tried to use a dynamic `href` with `next/link` in the `app` directory.
+This is not supported as the new client-side router no longer uses a mapping of dynamic routes -> url, instead it always leverages the url.

 #### Possible Ways to Fix It